MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 **.NET Core platform requirements for MicrosoftML and mrsdeploy**

 Several features in R Server have a .NET Core dependency.
-These include features include [machine learning algorithms](microsoftml-introduction.md) bundled in the MicrosoftML package, plus capabilities in mrsdeploy for [operationalizing your R analytics](operationalize/about.md).
+These features include [machine learning algorithms](microsoftml-introduction.md) bundled in the MicrosoftML package, plus capabilities in mrsdeploy for [operationalizing your R analytics](operationalize/about.md).
 Due to the .Net Core dependency, these features are available on a subset of the platforms listed above.

 | SKU | MicrosoftML and mrsdeploy platform requirements |
 |-----|----------------------------------------|